-Large, content-heavy site with a lot of high-quality stuff about the DC Universe – and minor publishers whose creations ended up in the DC Universe.
+Large, content-heavy site with a lot of high-quality stuff about the DC Universe.
+Plus minor publishers whose creations ended up in the DC Universe.

-This site went dead a decade ago, but its content — by Jess Nevins — is still invaluable.
+This site went dead a decade ago, but its content — by genre historian Jess Nevins — is still invaluable.
 Numerous notes about fascinating Golden Age characters.

 Brief notes about a huge variety of characters, good for inspiring further research into non-US material.

-A large site by comic books and TV scripts veteran Jean-Marc Lofficier, lovingly covering decades of French sci-fi, adventure stories, fantastic stories, etc. in English.
+A large site by comic books and TV scripts veteran Jean-Marc Lofficier.
+It lovingly covers decades of French sci-fi, adventure stories, fantastic stories, etc. – in English.

-These were two of the classic sites from the 1990s, which have since been turned into wikis and expanded to cover quite a bit of ground.
+These were two of the classic sites from the 1990s.
+These have since been turned into wikis and expanded to cover quite a bit of ground.

 Comic book blogs